phakudi/prometheus-exporters/memcached_exporter/README.md

 ```
 In absence of the MEMCACHE_ADDRESS environment variable, the installer script assumes a default address -
 "localhost:11211".
 You can change this anytime after installation by editing
-the value of the command line parameter mentioned in EXPORTER_FLAGS variable in /etc/default/memcached-exporter.
+the value of the parameter '--memcached.address' included in EXPORTER_FLAGS variable in
+/etc/default/memcached-exporter.

 ##### Interactive installation